plowsof/monero-fund-watch/README.md

 # My proposed solutions:

 1. Tweet every donation that is received so people can simply visit the twitter account and scroll through its activity.
 2. Donation tweets will be delayed for 1 hour.
 This will give @binaryFate enough time to disclose any outgoing transactions on gitlab.
-If the input is found to be a change output - instead of tweeting the amount - binaryFates comment will be directly uploaded instead e.g. "Donating ?xmr to (some proposal) : (proposal link)."
+If the input is found to be a change output - instead of tweeting the amount - binaryFates comment will be tweeted instead e.g. "Donating ?xmr to (some proposal) : (proposal link)."
-3. Because updates will be posted live, there will be less / no unrest for the yearly transparency report as updates will happen in near real time.
+3. Because updates will be posted live, there will be less / no unrest for the yearly transparency report and it's a more convenient way of viewing the general fund wallet.

 # How i've solved this: